-Information regarding any extra-curricular activities on campus will be distributed for certain opportunities.
+Information regarding extra-curricular activities on campus will be distributed in the fall.
 Teachers/sponsors will notify parents of meeting days, times, and expectations for participation.

-Students who do not participate in after school activities may not return to the school premises, for any reason.
+Students who do not participate in after school activities may not return to the school premises, for any reason, unsupervised.
 This includes playing on the playground or returning to the building for forgotten homework or books.
-Younger or older siblings in school who are not involved in an after school activity are to be picked up at the regular dismissal time.
-There is no supervision after school for students to wait on siblings who are in an after school activity.
+Younger or older siblings in school who are not involved in a club with a sibling at Pick are to be picked up at the regular dismissal time.
+There is no supervision for them to wait on their sibling.